Mental Health Royal Commission: A new Mental Health and Wellbeing Act for Victoria

 The Royal Commission has recommended that the new Mental Health and Wellbeing Act be passed no later than mid-2022.

 The Department of Health ran public engagement to help with the drafting of the Mental Health and Wellbeing Bill from June to August 2021.
 The department will work with consumers, families, carers, supporters, workers and providers to develop guidelines, regulations and processes to support the new Act once it has been passed by the Victorian Parliament.
+The new Act also provided for the replacement of the previous Mental Health Complaints Commissioner that had been criticised for under-enforcement of human rights.
+However, the new Mental Health and Wellbeing Commission has also been criticised for similar issues and for a lack of transparency.

+2024–2025 Budget Commitments and the Royal Commission Recommendations

+In the 2024–2025 budget, the Victorian Government committed to key elements associated with the Royal Commission recommendations, while highlighting questions about others.
+The Victorian Government continued to provide funding for youth mental health services, such as those provided by Orygen Youth Mental Health.
+However, the following recommendations have now remained behind the schedule provided by the Royal Commission: